Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/fil-PH/build-node-management.md

 **Selecting a chain**

 Use the `--chain <chainspec>` option to select the chain.
-Can be `axiasolar`, `axialunar`, `alphanet`, or a custom chain spec.
-By default, the client will start AXIASolar.
+Can be `AXIA`, `axialunar`, `alphanet`, or a custom chain spec.
+By default, the client will start AXIA.
 Watch [How a single codebase can power four different blockchains](https://www.youtube.com/watch?v=i9vNCHz6wO4) to learn more about how the chain selection works internally.

 **Archive node**